Donpedro13/etwprof/Documentation/Usage.md

 * `--mflags`
 See the [documentation](https://msdn.microsoft.com/en-us/library/windows/desktop/ms680519(v=vs.85).aspx) for possible values.
 * `--children`
-Child processes are included recursively.
+Child processes are included transitively.
+Profiling stops when the original target processes exit, even if there are still child processes running (see `--waitchildren`).
 Because ETW process start/end events are used for this feature, if ETW events are dropped, etwprof might miss child processes.
 * `--outdir`
 With this option, etwprof will choose a convenient output filename for you.
 * `--outdir`, `--output`